 The IRP approved aggressive renewable energy integration by 2040.
-The approved renewable integration levels require validation via Transmission and Distribution (T&D) studies, with the following objectives:
+The approved renewable integration levels require validation via Distribution studies, with the following objectives:

-- Identify economical and optimal capacity and location of primarily ESS placement to increase PV penetration and identify capacity deferral opportunities - Identify the maximum renewable capacity the T&D system can integrate in the current system condition - Guide renewable developers to aim at areas, zones and nodes where energy resources (PV, ESS, PV/ESS, others) will provide more value to the T&D system.
+- Identify economical and optimal capacity and location of primarily ESS placement to increase PV penetration and identify capacity deferral opportunities. - Identify the maximum renewable capacity the Distribution system can integrate in the current system condition and identify investment levels to increase system capacity to accommodate additional renewable or DER. - Guide renewable developers to aim at areas, zones and nodes where energy resources (PV, ESS, PV/ESS, others) will provide more value to the T&D system.
 This will also enable distribution planners to optimize the capital expenditures and renewable developers to substations and feeder sections with potentially lower interconnection cost.